nicolasdanelon/UnofficialDocs/source/reference/build_systems.rst

 executable files will receive paths to files or directories, along with switches and options to run with.

-Note that the build system need call no external program if that's unnecessary;
-then you could implement a build system entirely in a Sublime Text command.
+Note that build systems can but don't need to call external programs; a valid build system could be implemented entirely in Python in a Sublime Text command.

 File Format